 Magnesium is the fourth most abundant mineral in the body.
-Found in bones, teeth, and red blood cells, magnesium is an essential element required for proper functioning of the nervous, muscular and cardiovascular systems.
+Found in bones, teeth, and red blood cells, magnesium serves as a building block for DNA and is an essential element required for proper functioning of the nervous, muscular, and cardiovascular systems.

-According to the National institutes of Health (NIH), the recommended dietary allowances (RDAs) for adult males is 270-400 mg; adult females is 280-300 mg; for pregnant females 320 mg daily; and for breastfeeding females, 340-355 mg.
-Dr. Weil recommends taking half as much magnesium supplement as one does calcium, to offset calcium’s constipating effect and to ensure the appropriate balance of these two key minerals in the body.
+According to the National institutes of Health (NIH), the recommended dietary allowances (RDAs) for adult males is 400-420 mg; adult females is 310-320 mg; for pregnant females 350-360 mg daily; and for breastfeeding females, 310-320 mg.
+Dr. Weil recommends taking magnesium with calcium, because magnesium helps in the absorption of calcium and offsets calcium’s constipating effect.
 Look for magnesium citrate, chelate, or glycinate, and avoid magnesium oxide, which can be irritating to the digestive tract.

-The NIH states RDAs of 40-80 mg for infants up to 3 years of age; 120 mg for children between 4 and 6 years old; and 170 mg for children between 7 and 10 years of age.
-Adolescent males should get 270-400 mg, and adolescent females should get 280-300 mg daily.
+The NIH states RDAs of 30 mg for infants from birth to 6 months; 75 mg between the ages of 7-12 months and 80 mg for those 1-3 years of age; 130 mg for children between 4 and 8 years old; and 240 mg for children between 9 and 13 years of age.
+Adolescent males from age 14-18 should get 410 mg, and adolescent females from 14-18 should get 360 mg daily.

-Food with magnesium include whole grains, leafy green vegetables (spinach is a great source) as well as almonds, cashews and other nuts, avocados, beans, soybeans and halibut.
+Foods containing magnesium include whole grains, leafy green vegetables (spinach and Swiss chard are great sources), as well as almonds, cashews and other nuts, avocados, beans, and halibut.
 Be aware that a diet high in fat may cause less magnesium to be absorbed, and cooking may decrease the magnesium content of food.

-High doses of magnesium can lead to a laxative effect or diarrhea, and high levels of magnesium in the blood can lead to heart problems.
+High doses of magnesium can lead to a laxative effect or diarrhea, and high levels of magnesium in the blood can lead to low blood pressure and heart problems.